tobyhodges/fair-research-software/episodes/00-introduction.md

 methodological crisis in which the results of many scientific studies are difficult or impossible to reproduce.

 Reproducible research is a practice that ensures that researchers can repeat the same analysis multiple times with the same results.
-Those who practice reproducible research benefit from it greatly:
+It offers many benefits to those who practice it:

-* Reproducible research helps researchers remember how and why they performed specific analyses; this enables easier explanation of work to collaborators and reviewers.
+* Reproducible research helps researchers remember how and why they performed specific tasks and analyses; this enables easier explanation of work to collaborators and reviewers.
-* Reproducible research enables researchers to quickly modify analyses and figures - this is often required at all stages of research and expediting this process saves substantial amounts of time.
+* Reproducible research enables researchers to quickly modify analyses and figures - this is often required at all stages of research and automating this process saves loads of time.
-* Reproducible research enables reusability of previously conducted research tasks so that new projects that require the same or similar tasks become much easier and efficient by reusing or reconfiguring previous work.
+* Reproducible research enables reusability of previously conducted tasks so that new projects that require the same or similar tasks become much easier and efficient by reusing or reconfiguring previous work.
+* Reproducible research has greater impact on professional lives of researchers through the ability to reuse and cite all research outputs - including code and data.
 * Reproducible research is a strong indicator of rigor, trustworthiness, and transparency in scientific research.
 This can increase the quality and speed of peer review, because reviewers can directly access the analytical process described in a manuscript.
-It increases the probability that errors are caught early on - by collaborators or during the peer-review process, helping solve the reproducibility crisis.
+It increases the probability that errors are caught early on - by collaborators or during the peer-review process, helping alleviate the reproducibility crisis.

-However, increasing rigor often requires that researchers implement new practices and learn new tools.
+However, reproducible research often requires that researchers implement new practices and learn new tools.
-This course aims to teach some of these practices and tools pertaining to the use of software for reproducible research.
+This course aims to teach some of these practices and tools pertaining to the use of software to conduct reproducible research.

 ## Software in research
 Software is fundamental to modern research - some of it would even be impossible without software [ssi survey reference].